apache/predictionio/docs/manual/source/demo/textclassification.html.md

 $$

 Here \\(|S|\\) denotes the number of elements contained in a set \\(S\\).
 Plainly speaking, this term approaches 1 as the number of documents in the corpus from which \\(g\\) is extracted increases, and grows larger than 1 as this number decreases.
 Hence the inverse i.d.f. of an n-gram \\(g\\) \\(\left(\frac{1}{\text{idf}(g)}\right)\\) will lie between 0 and 1.
 Those n-grams whose inverse i.d.f. value is close to 0 rarely appear in any corpus documents, and those with value closely to 1 appear in a large proportion of the documents.
 The inverse i.d.f. window is defined as an interval \\([a, b]\\), \\(0 \leq a < b \leq 1\\), which restricts the n-grams we choose as features to those with inverse i.d.f. values lying in this interval.
 That is, all n-grams whose inverse i.d.f. less than a or greater than b, our inverse i.d.f. window components, are excluded.
 The PreparedData class parameters inverseIdfMin and inverseIdfMax values correspond to \\(a\\) and \\(b\\), respectively.

+The latter discussion implies that modifying the inverse i.d.f. window components will reduce the number of features used for model training, and therefore will reduce computation time.
+However, reducing the number of features may affect your fit.
+This is another modeling choice that needs to be assessed by the modeler.

 Once these n-grams are filtered out of the i.d.f.
 HashMap created, a second hash map is created with n-grams associated to indices.
 This gives a global index to each n-gram and ensures that each document observation is vectorized in the same manner.